pydantic/pydantic/docs/usage/types.md

 : will cause the input value to be passed to `re.compile(v)` to create a regex pattern

 `ipaddress.IPv4Address`
-: simply uses the type itself for validation by passing the value to `IPv4Address(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv4Address(v)`; see [Pydantic Types](#pydantic-types) for other custom IP address types

 `ipaddress.IPv4Interface`
-: simply uses the type itself for validation by passing the value to `IPv4Address(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv4Address(v)`; see [Pydantic Types](#pydantic-types) for other custom IP address types

 `ipaddress.IPv4Network`
-: simply uses the type itself for validation by passing the value to `IPv4Network(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv4Network(v)`; see [Pydantic Types](#pydantic-types) for other custom IP address types

 `ipaddress.IPv6Address`
-: simply uses the type itself for validation by passing the value to `IPv6Address(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv6Address(v)`; see [Pydantic Types](#pydantic-types) for other custom IP address types

 `ipaddress.IPv6Interface`
-: simply uses the type itself for validation by passing the value to `IPv6Interface(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv6Interface(v)`; see [Pydantic Types](#pydantic-types) for other custom IP address types

 `ipaddress.IPv6Network`
-: simply uses the type itself for validation by passing the value to `IPv6Network(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types
+: simply uses the type itself for validation by passing the value to `IPv6Network(v)`;
+  see [Pydantic Types](#pydantic-types) for other custom IP address types

 `enum.Enum`
-: checks that the value is a valid member of the enum, see [Enums and Choices](#enums-and-choices) for more details
+: checks that the value is a valid member of the enum;
+  see [Enums and Choices](#enums-and-choices) for more details

 `enum.IntEnum`
-: checks that the value is a valid member of the integer enum, see [Enums and Choices](#enums-and-choices) for more details
+: checks that the value is a valid member of the integer enum;
+  see [Enums and Choices](#enums-and-choices) for more details

 `decimal.Decimal`
 : *pydantic* attempts to convert the value to a string, then passes the string to `Decimal(v)`

 `pathlib.Path`
-: simply uses the type itself for validation by passing the value to `Path(v)`, see [Pydantic Types](#pydantic-types) for other more strict path types
+: simply uses the type itself for validation by passing the value to `Path(v)`; see [Pydantic Types](#pydantic-types) for other more strict path types

 `uuid.UUID`
-: strings and bytes (converted to strings) are allowed passed to `UUID(v)`, see [Pydantic Types](#pydantic-types) for other more strict UUID types
+: strings and bytes (converted to strings) are passed to `UUID(v)`;
+  see [Pydantic Types](#pydantic-types) for other stricter UUID types

 ### Typing Iterables